ghostdogpr/caliban/vuepress/docs/docs/stitching.md

 }
 ```

-Now let's integrate with the Github API!
+Now let's integrate with the GitHub API!

 In order to do this we're going to do a couple of things:

-1. Load the introspection schema from Github's API
+1. Load the introspection schema from GitHub's API
 1. Parse the introspected schema into a `caliban.introspection.adt.__Schema`
 1. Use the parsed schema to generate an `implicit Schema[R, A]` for the entities we're stitching.
-This effectively replaces our own schema with one from Github.
+This effectively replaces our own schema with one from GitHub.
-1. Teach our implicit schema how to map our local resolver to a query that can be resolved remotely by calling Github's API.
+1. Teach our implicit schema how to map our local resolver to a query that can be resolved remotely by calling GitHub's API.

 ```scala